LizzyonGit/court_love/TESTING.md

 ### Full testing

 #### Responsiveness
 Checked mainly in Chrome DevTools.
+I found an issue that the website was moving due to some element being wider than the body.
+It took some time to find the issue, eventually it turned out the footer's padding caused the elements inside to be larger, so I moved the padding to the divs inside it.
+[This post](https://stackoverflow.com/questions/44667161/page-moving-left-and-right-while-in-mobile-browser) helped me solve it.

 #### Browser testing